 According to business owners, access to funding for smaller businesses is often cited as one of the top three problems inhibiting small business growth.
 (Big News)

 Poverty and unemployment within disadvantaged communities has become a serious problem, young adult women and the youth are not immune to these social ills.
 Poor communities in South Africa remain vulnerable to unemployment and permanent dependence on employment just for survival.
-The economic growth desired by the government shall remain a pie in the sky if individuals are not able to establish new enterprises and create new products and services

 The economic growth desired by the government shall remain a pie in the sky if women are not able to establish new enterprises and create new products and services.